ryanajones/Timestamp-Microservice/README.md

 # Timestamp Microservice

 A timestamping microservice capable of returning a timestamp in JSON format.
-Given the user enters a ISO-8601 compliant date (e.g. "2016-11-20") in the URL, returned will be a JSON object with both a Unix and UTC timestamp to view.
+Given the user enters a ISO-8601 compliant date (e.g. "2016-11-20") in the URL, returned will be a JSON object with both a Unix and UTC timestamps to view.
 Node and Express are used to implement a RESTful API for HTTP request handling.
-Within the route handler function, the given date is parsed into separate Unix and UTC variables with their repective formats and return to the front-end.
+Within the route handler function, the given date is parsed into separate Unix and UTC variables with their repective formats for return.
 ## Technologies Used

 HTML CSS JavaScript NodeJS ExpressJS